silvest/HEPfit/Doxygen/Usage.md

   `%ModelParaVsObs <name> <par name> <par histolabel> <par min> <par max> <obs label> <obs histolabel> <obs min> <obs max>`

-### %Monte Carlo configuration file:
+### Step 2: %Monte Carlo configuration file:

-The parameters and options of the Monte Carlo run are specified in a configuration file, separated from the one for model parameters, etc. Each line in the file has a pair of a label and its value, separated by space(s) or tab(s).
+The parameters and options of the Monte Carlo run are specified in a configuration file, separate from the one for model parameters, etc. Each line in the file has a pair of a label and its value, separated by space(s) or tab(s).
 The available parameters and options are: